So you want to get shredded?

 ‘Pizza, chicken nuggets and Nutella sandwiches!’

-Preparing and cooking your own food and your child’s food not only forces you to learn more about food, it reduces the amount of decisions you have to make when Sally from HR comes in and asks you if you want to go to that burger shack down the road.
+Preparing and cooking your own food and your child’s food not only forces you to learn more about food, it reduces the number of decisions you have to make when Sally from HR comes in and asks you if you want to go to that burger shack down the road.
 Thank you for the offer Sally.
 But no.

 ‘I can operate fine on a few hours of sleep.’